 When to visit

-It’s well known that Scottish weather is quite changeable, and it’s a common saying in the area that ‘there is no such thing as terrible weather here, only the wrong clothing!’
+It’s well known that the Scottish weather is quite changeable, and it’s a common saying in the area that ‘there is no such thing as terrible weather here, only the wrong clothing!’
 It’s best to be aware that winters in the National Park are quite cold, but as you are probably prepared for skiing and winter sports in this season, you will be well equipped to face the low temperatures.
 Summer temperatures can also be quite cool, due to the high altitude of the region.

 UK Static Caravan Holidays